Where to Eat in Madrid: The Ultimate Guide

 While it’s getting a bit harder to find authentic dining options in central Madrid these days, there are still some gems in the area.
 You just have to know where to look.

 And while Puerta del Sol is seemingly surrounded by fast food joints and chain restaurants, you can find some great places to eat near there as well.
-Stop by Casa Labra or Casa Revuelta for their famous fried cod tapas, and wash them down with a refreshing caña.
-Then head to La Mallorquina to grab one of their famous napolitana pastries as a sweet finale!
+Stop by Casa Labra (C. de Tetuán, 12) or Casa Revuelta for their famous fried cod tapas, and wash them down with a refreshing caña.
+Then head to La Mallorquina to grab one of their famous napolitana pastries as a sweet finale.
+Once you know where to eat in Madrid, it’s not difficult.

 Huertas/Literary Quarter

-The Literary Quarter, also known as Huertas, is just a short walk from central Madrid yet feels an entire world away.
+The Literary Quarter, also known as Huertas, is just a short walk from central Madrid, and yet feels like an entire world away.
 This picturesque neighborhood is a great place to dive into the Madrid wine and tapas scene alongside the locals.

-Check out lively Calle de Jesús, one of the neighborhood’s main streets that’s packed with lively tapas bars.
-Our favorite: Los Gatos, the perfect spot for a glass of vermouth and a tostaTostas are typical Madrid tapas that consist of toasted artisanal bread with delicious toppings—think cured meats, cheeses or smoked fish.
+Check out lively Calle de Jesús, one of the neighborhood’s main streets, packed with lively tapas bars.
+Our favorite: Los Gatos (C. de Jesús, 2), the perfect spot for a glass of vermouth and a tostaTostas are typical Madrid tapas that consist of toasted artisanal bread with delicious toppings.
+Think cured meats, cheeses or smoked fish.

 For a real hidden treasure, walk a few blocks to Casa González.
 Here, settle in for a glass of wine and a shared plate of their fabulous cured meats and cheeses.
 Opened in 1931, this traditional deli is a fascinating slice of history in the center of Madrid.

-And to really immerse yourself in local life, don’t miss Mercado Antón Martín, one of the best neighborhood markets in central Madrid.
+To really immerse yourself in local life, don’t forget to visit the Mercado de Antón Martín.
+It is one of the best neighborhood markets in central Madrid.
 With an eclectic mix of traditional market stalls and modern bars, the market has something for everyone.
 Pick up supplies for a picnic, or grab a seat at one of the market bars.

 Need a few suggestions to get you started?
 Escape to southern Spain with the Andalusian fare at Triana, or go Galician at O Grove.
-And don’t miss the pastries that have made waves throughout Madrid (and on Instagram) at Manolo Bakes.
+Don’t miss the pastries that have made waves throughout Madrid (and on Instagram) at Manolo Bakes.

 Red and white scallops in their shells

-One of our favorite local haunts is Casa Macareno, a traditional tavern serving down-to-earth homemade tapas.
-Try their famous croquettes with a glass of refreshing vermouth!
+One of our favorite local haunts is Casa Macareno (C. de San Vicente Ferrer, 44), a traditional tavern serving down-to-earth homemade tapas.
+Try their famous croquettes with a glass of refreshing vermouth.

 If you’re craving cheese, head to La Carbonera.
-Here, you can sample beautifully curated Spanish cheese plates, paired with wines from lesser-known vineyards.
+There, you can sample beautifully curated Spanish cheese plates, paired with wines from lesser-known vineyards.

-And if you’re craving some of the best brunch in Madrid, you can’t go wrong with Carmencita (or their mimosas).
-Be sure to reserve, as this Malasaña hotspot fills up fast!
+How about some of the best brunch in Madrid?
+You can’t go wrong with Carmencita (or their mimosas).
+Be sure to book in advance, as this Malasaña hotspot fills up fast.

 Chueca

 Just east of Malasaña and Conde Duque, you’ll find Chueca.
-Famous for being the hub of Madrid’s LGBTQ+ community, Chueca is a vibrant, laid-back community, and the kind of place where anyone can feel welcome.
+Famous for being the hub of Madrid’s LGBTQI+ community, Chueca is a vibrant, laid-back neighborhood, and the kind of place where anyone can feel welcome.

 One of our all-time favorite options for where to eat in Madrid happens to be here.
 At Celso y Manolo, classic Spanish dishes are given a slight contemporary touch while remaining true to their roots.
 They’re famous for their tomato dishes, and trust us when we say that they truly elevate this humble nightshade to new heights.

 For the enophiles, don’t miss Angelita, a cozy space just off of Gran Vía with a stellar selection of over 500 wines.
 This award-winning spot is run by two local brothers, who serve modern interpretations of their mother’s traditional Spanish recipes.
-The menu changes regularly to reflect the highest quality products available at any given time, so you know that no matter what you get, it’s going to be good.
+The menu changes regularly to reflect the highest quality produce available at any given time.
+But you know that, no matter what you get, it’s going to be good.

 Vegetable dish with a base of tomato and garnished with red onion, cucumber, red peppers, and herbs, served on a white plate reading Celso y Manolo

 One of the many spectacular tomato dishes at Celso y Manolo.
-Photo credit: jensimon7
+Photo credit: Jennifer Simon

 Barrio Salamanca

-Most visitors to Madrid find themselves in the glitzy neigborhood north of Retiro Park to check out its famous shopping scene.
-(Well, that and its small but respectable selection of museums.)
+Most visitors to Madrid find themselves in the glitzy neighborhood north of Retiro Park to check out its famous shopping scene.
+Well, that and its small but respectable selection of museums.

 But despite its glamorous surface, Salamanca offers a little bit of everything when it comes to gastronomy.
-From no-frills tapas joints to upscale celebrity-owned hotspots, there’s a spot here for every taste and budget.
+From no-frills tapas joints to upscale celebrity-owned hotspots, there’s a place for every taste and budget.

-For something more down-to-earth, check out Entre Cáceres y Badajoz, an unfussy bar serving generous free tapas with each drink you order.
+For something more down-to-earth, check out Entre Cáceres y Badajoz (Calle de Don Ramón de la Cruz, 109), an unfussy bar serving generous free tapas with each drink you order.
 Or head into Mercado de la Paz to try Casa Dani‘s award-winning tortilla de patatas, widely considered to be the best in Madrid.

 Looking for something different?
-Don’t miss the market-fresh Iranian cuisine at Banibanoo.
-And no matter where you end up, be sure to top it off with something sweet from Moulin Chocolat.
+Don’t miss the market-fresh Iranian cuisine at Banibanoo (C. de las Mártires Concepcionistas, 19).
+And, no matter where you end up, be sure to top it off with something sweet from Moulin Chocolat.

 Slice of potato omelet on a white plate beside two bread rolls

-Casa Dani’s famous tortilla.
+The award-winning tortilla at Casa Dani.
 Photo credit: Casa Dani

 Chamberí

 At first glance, Chamberí may not seem like one of the best options for where to eat in Madrid.
-A bit of a trek from the main sights in the city center, it’s a mainly residential neighborhood populated by local families.
+A bit of a trek from the main sights in the city center.
+Also, it’s a mainly residential neighborhood populated by local families.

 But don’t write off this unassumingly charming neighborhood just yet.
 Chamberí happens to be a verifiable gastronomic paradise, thanks in no small part to its main culinary thoroughfare, Calle Ponzano.